 The HSR filing fees remain unchanged, but the thresholds utilized to

 calculate the filings fees have increased.
 Under the revised thresholds:

-acquisitions with a value of $630.8 million or
+- Acquisitions with a value of $651.7 million or more require the

 McGuireWoods’ Antitrust Department has substantial experience in mergers and

 acquisitions and can assist you in determining how these new rules will affect

 the reportability of any potential transaction under the HSR Act.